emastra/autotrader-scraper/README.md

 - [Open an issue](#open-an-issue)

 ### Input
+'enablePredefinedFilters' must be true OR 'startUrls' must be provided.

 | Field | Type | Description |
 | ----- | ---- | ----------- |